Lisennk/Slack-Events/README.md

 php artisan vendor:publish
 ```

-**4)** Open "[My Apps](https://api.slack.com/apps)" page and go to your app control panel.
+**4)** Open in browser [api.slack.com](https://api.slack.com) site, go to "[My Apps](https://api.slack.com/apps)" page and then go to your app control panel.
 You will need to configure a few things here in the next 2 steps.

 **5)** Go to the "App Credentials" page, scroll down and copy "Verification Token".